OPS-E2E-PPE/VBA-Docs/Language/Glossary/vbe-glossary.md

 ## constant

 A named item that retains a constant value throughout the execution of a program.
 A constant can be a string or numeric literal, another constant, or any combination that includes arithmetic or logical operators except **Is** and exponentiation.
 Each host application can define its own set of constants.
 Additional constants can be defined by the user with the **Const** statement.
-You can use constants anywhere in your code in place of actual values.
+Use constants anywhere in your code in place of actual values.

 ## container